myarolin/GA_Labs/README.md

 # GeneralAssembly-DSI
-Labs I completed during my enrollment in the Data Science Immersive program at General Assembly
+Labs I completed as a student in the Data Science Immersive program at General Assembly